-5. Training
+5. Training & Firearm Safety

-(a) The applicant shall complete a course of training approved by the Department, which complies with Penal Code § 26165.
-The applicant shall not be required to complete or pay for any training courses prior to any determination of good cause (Penal Code § 26165; Penal Code § 26202).

-- (b) The applicant shall successfully complete a departmentally approved firearms safety and proficiency examination with each firearm to be licensed, and provide proof of successful completion.
-The cost of any training, inspection, and examination shall be the responsibility of the applicant. - (c) The applicant's firearm(s) is/are subject to inspection at the discretion of the Sheriff or designated Department Member.
+- (a) The applicant shall complete a course of training approved by the Department, which complies with Penal Code § 26165.
+The applicant shall not be required to complete or pay for any training courses prior to a conditional approval. - (b) The applicant shall successfully complete a departmentally approved firearms safety and proficiency examination with each firearm to be licensed, and provide proof of successful completion.
+The cost of any training, inspection, and examination shall be the responsibility of the applicant. - (c) The applicant's firearm(s) is/are subject to inspection at the discretion of the Sheriff or authorized designee.
 The Sheriff reserves the right to deny a license for any firearm that has been altered from the manufacturer's specifications or that is deemed unsafe (Penal Code § 31910).